Skip to main content

 • have care group agreement

-• be registered by the Research team
+• be registered by the research governance team before the evaluation begins

-• be conducted within the guidelines of the approval
+• be conducted within the guidelines of the approval and according to trust policies and procedures

 6 Appendices

-6.2 Appendix B The simple rules
+6.2 Appendix B the simple rules

 By applying the simple rules below, you will get a reasonable indication of the type of data collection activity you want to embark on and whether you need to use a local policy on the introduction of new treatments and techniques.